Low Sodium Salmon Recipes: 5 Science-Backed Spice Hacks for Heart Health

 Why Sodium Matters in Salmon Cooking

 Sodium is essential for flavor development, but too much of it can be harmful.
-In fact, the American Heart Association recommends no more than 2,300 milligrams per day, ideally aiming for 1,500 mg if you're at risk for high blood pressure or heart disease.
+According to the American Heart Association, adults should consume no more than 1,500 milligrams of sodium per day for optimal heart health, especially if you have high blood pressure or heart disease risk factors.

-Now, salmon itself contains naturally occurring sodium — around 70–80 mg per 3-ounce serving.
-But when you start adding table salt, brines, or pre-seasoned mixes, that number climbs fast.
-One teaspoon of table salt has over 2,300 mg of sodium — which means you could hit your daily limit with just one overly-seasoned filet!
+Salmon naturally contains about 70–80 mg of sodium per 3-ounce serving.
+However, adding table salt, brines, or pre-seasoned mixes can quickly increase sodium levels.
+One teaspoon of table salt contains over 2,300 mg of sodium — which means a single overly-seasoned salmon fillet could exceed your entire daily limit.

 The solution?
 Use spices to build layers of flavor without needing excessive salt.
 Think of them as your culinary cheat code: bold taste, zero guilt.